Romerico234/Nonlinear-ODEs-and-Linear-PDEs-Equivalence-in-Fluid-Dynamics/README.md

 # Nonlinear-ODEs-and-Linear-PDEs-Equivalence-in-Fluid-Dynamics

 This research was a group project for my Ordinary Differential Equations class.
-This is my final revision of our topic containing elements INDEPENDENT from the content and material my group presented and worked together on.
+I undependently created a LaTeX file to provide an alternative format for viewing our presentation.

-## Other main contributors:
+## Other contributors:
 - **Micah Lawal**
 - **James Minter**
 - **Mauro Sgromo**